 Operating segments are defined as components of an enterprise about which separate discrete information is available for evaluation by the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
 The Company and the Company’s chief operating decision maker view the Company’s operations and manage its business in one operating segment, which is the business of developing and commercializing pharmaceuticals.
 The Company operates in only one segment.

 Deferred Financing Costs

 The Company capitalizes certain legal, accounting, and other fees and costs that are directly attributable to in-process equity financings as deferred offering costs until such financings are completed.
 Upon the completion of an equity financing, these costs are recorded as a reduction of additional paid-in capital of the related offering.
 Upon the completion of the IPO in August 2021, approximately $2.6 million of offering costs related to the IPO were reclassified to additional paid-in capital.
-As of December 31, 2021, the Company had deferred financing costs of $0.06 million and as of September 30, 2022, the Company had no deferred financing costs.
+As of March 31, 2022, the Company had deferred financing costs of approximately $0.2 million included in other current assets.

 The Company deposits its cash with reputable financial institutions that are insured by the Federal Deposit Insurance Corporation (“FDIC”).
-This cash is held in checking, cash sweep, and money market accounts.
+This cash is held in checking and savings accounts.
 At times, deposits held may exceed the amount of insurance provided by the FDIC.
-The Company maintains an insured cash sweep account in which cash from its main operating checking account is invested overnight in highly liquid, short-term investments.
-The Company considers all highly liquid investments with a maturity date of 90 days or less at the date of purchase to be cash equivalents.
-The Company has not experienced any losses in its cash and cash equivalents and believes they are not exposed to significant credit risk.
+The Company has not experienced any losses in its cash and believes they are not exposed to any significant credit risk.